 Alpinia purpurata grows from aromatic rhizomes.
 New shoots appear from these rhizomes.
 It spreads by rhizomes.
 To stop the spread use some sort of barrier to limit its spread.
 The leaves are oblong.
 They are about 90cm or 3ft long.

-Alpinia purpurata like most tropical plants prefer partial shade protected from strong sun and do well in a moist and humid environment.
+Alpinia purpurata like most tropical plants prefer partial shade.
+Protect it from the strong sun.
+Keep it in a moist and humid environment.
 Plant it in moist, fertile soil.
-It should not ever dry out, but that does not mean it should be in soggy soil.
-No pruning necessary but remove yellowed leaves and spent flowers.
+It should not ever dry out.
+But that does not mean it should be in soggy soil.
+No pruning is necessary.
+Remove yellowed leaves and spent flowers.

-In Hawaii, Alpinia purpurata has been used for medicinal use, the stems for stomachaches, and the rhizomes powdered and use for toothache.
+In Hawaii, Alpinia purpurata is used for medicinal purposes.
+The stems help stomachaches and the powdered rhizomes help a toothache.
 The leaves are used for a yellow dye.